In This Article

 In general, decentralized crypto wallets are safe.
 However, there are some considerations to make.

-For a start, hardware wallets are significantly more secure than software wallets.
+For starters, hardware wallets are significantly more secure than software wallets.
 This is because hardware wallets offer cold storage.
 Moreover, transactions require physical confirmation on the device itself.
 Therefore, hacks are virtually impossible.

 Phishing tactics are also commonly used by hackers.
 This is where legitimate websites are replicated by scammers.
 For instance, the victim might be tricked into connecting their wallet to the scammer’s website, thinking it’s a decentralized exchange.
 Once the wallet is connected, the scammer can steal its contents.